skywolf829/AMGSRN/README.md

 source tools/setup_env.sh
 `

-Training is slower on WSL2.
-Can install in Windows for faster training.
+Optional: install TinyCudaNN for faster training.
+In your conda environment, run the following:
+`
+pip install "tiny-cuda-nn @ git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch"
+`
+On Windows, the above needs to be executed in x64 Native Tools Command Prompt for VS run in administrator mode.

 ## Training
 `